heatherbrandwilliamson/heatherbrandwilliamson/README.md

 ## Skills

 ## Curious
-Able to take on new technologies and learn new practices rapidly and efficiently.
+My innate curiosity drives my ability to swiftly adapt to new technologies and acquire fresh skills efficiently.
+I approach novel challenges with enthusiasm, embracing the opportunity to delve into uncharted territories and broaden my knowledge base.

 # Problem Solver
+Thriving on the intricacies of problem-solving, I am invigorated by the process of dissecting complex issues and crafting effective solutions.
+My passion for overcoming obstacles motivates me to approach each hurdle with determination, consistently seeking innovative paths to resolution.

 ### Excellent communicator
-Having always worked in a client facing role, since leaving University I am well accustomed to understand clients needs, listening and managing their expectations.
+Throughout my professional journey, predominantly in client-facing roles, I have honed my ability to deeply comprehend client requirements.
+By actively listening and deftly managing expectations, I have established a strong rapport with clients.
+This has enabled me to not only meet their needs effectively but also ensure a harmonious working relationship.

 ### Creative
-As an architect, I have learned to be creative with my problem-solving and try to look sideways when something seems intractable.
+My background in architecture has imbued me with a unique approach to creativity in problem-solving.
+I have cultivated the skill of thinking laterally when faced with seemingly insurmountable challenges.
+This lateral thinking, coupled with my architectural training, has allowed me to devise inventive solutions that often transcend conventional boundaries.

 ### Inquisitive
-I love learning and Makers Academy has only made me more committed to exploring development and code craftsmanship.
+Driven by a relentless desire for knowledge, my love for learning has been further amplified during my time at Makers Academy.
+This institution has deepened my commitment to exploring the realms of development and code craftsmanship.
+I consistently seek to expand my horizons and stay at the forefront of advancements in the field.

 ### Attention to detail
-I have developed an extremely keen eye for the fine details, from my experience deivering high end architectural projects.
-This skill has been amazing during my learning to code
+My experiences delivering high-end architectural projects have honed my ability to maintain an unwavering attention to detail.
+This meticulousness has seamlessly transitioned into my coding journey, allowing me to produce clean and precise code.
+The ability to identify and rectify even the minutest discrepancies is a cornerstone of my work ethic.

 # Projects